Solar Panel Payback Period UK 2026

 South-facing roofs perform best, but don't dismiss east/west orientations.
 An east/west split can provide better morning and evening generation, matching typical household consumption patterns.
 Shading from trees or buildings can add 1–2 years to payback periods.

-Upgrade to Pro - £4.99 →Real Example: 4kW System in Birmingham
+See My Exact Numbers — £4.99 →Real Example: 4kW System in Birmingham

 Let's work through a realistic example for a typical UK household: